mongodb/docs/source/reference/commands.rst

    The ``geoNear`` command provides an alternative to the :mongodb:dbcommand:`$near` operator.
-In addition to the functionality of ``$near``, ``geoNear`` returns the distance of each item from the specified point and additional diagnostic information.
+In addition to the functionality of ``$near``, ``geoNear`` returns the distance of each item from the specified point along with additional diagnostic information.
 For example: ::

          { geoNear : "places" , near : [50,50], num : 10 }